atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 ```

 Now create a folder called `Blogposts` inside your `Data` folder and add some blogposts to it.
-I just made some nonsense articles as dummy content
+I just made some nonsense articles as dummy content.

 ![](img/9-2.webp)

 ## Blog Cards

-Our blog page will have a list of blogposts sorted from newest to oldest.
+Our blog page will have a list of blog posts sorted from newest to oldest.
 The blogs will be displayed as a card with their title and image.

 We'll first make the blog card and then create the actual `/blog` route.

 Create a component called `BlogCard.astro` inside the `src/components` folder.
 This component looks and works a lot like the `<Project />` component.

 ```jsx
 ---